nadcharin/Thesis/README.md

-This repository comprises the results of my thesis project.
+This repository comprises the results of my thesis project: _Outlier detection in multivariate time series: exploiting reconstruction from random projections_.
 This work has been produced under supervision of David Tax, at the Pattern Recognition Laboratory of Delft University of Technology.

 The contents of this repository are as follows: